**PLEASE READ THE FOLLOWING THOROUGHLY**

 ie: another pitching forum winner, etc. and if there is some form of distribution already secured.

-*Please note: if your project is chosen, you will have additional time before DocPitch to provide a FINAL 3-5' trailer.
+*Please note: if your project is chosen, you will have additional time before the DocPitch event itself to provide a FINAL 3-5' trailer.

 • STILLS PHOTOS (Up to six)

-If available, please include stills that can be used for DocLands and CAFILM public website and social platforms, press and promotional purposes.
+If available, please include high resolution stills that are appropriate to be used for DocLands and CAFILM public website and social platforms, press and promotional purposes.
+If chosen as a Finalist, at least one hi-res still photo will be required.

-• ADD DIRECTOR HEADSHOT & BIOGRAPHY (up to 200 words)
+• ADD DIRECTOR HEADSHOT (high resolution) & BIOGRAPHY (250 words)

 What is your connection and access to the story?
 Why are you the best filmmaker(s) to tell this story?
-What unique lens, insights, or bias do you bring to the story?
+What unique lens and/or insights do you bring to the story?
 If relevant, what are your processes of accountability, consent, transparency, feedback, etc - steps being taken to ensure participants/subjects featured have agency in the filmmaking process, from pre-production through distribution?
 (Label and include with above Director/Filmmakers Statement.)

 • NEWS & REVIEWS